LilianCruanes/neo4j_for_django/docs/sessions.md

 # Introducing
 **neo4j_for_django** enables easy installation of Django's sessions, compatible with the Neo4j databases.
 So, it will be possible to implement it in your site : login and registration portals, and logout button.
-Like in the Django's native sessions, the module interacts with the **neo4j_for_django** authentication.
+Like in the native Django' sessions, the module interacts with the **neo4j_for_django** authentication.
 So, we could store in the sessions datas, informations about the current logged user, and so be able to allow access to certain pages for only a certain group of users, for example.

 > Note that to setup the sessions and if we don't want to customize them, we will not work with the **neo4j_for_django** sessions themself, but yet with the **neo4j_for_django** authentication, that itself relies on the sessions package.